mikeumus/lightstep-guide/README.md

 * Filter since 1 hour ago, 1 day ago or 1 week ago to see if there have been significant changes in Error Rate, Latency or Throughput for ingress or egress operations
 * Choose an ingress/egress operation and go to Explorer, then view upstream and downstream service level performance for this operation via Service Diagram, or `show all spans in traces` in Trace Analyzer to start investigating upstream and downstream  performance by `operation` (via group-by).
 [See this guide](#view-downstream-service-performance-for-a-single-ingress-operation-of-a-service)

-## Create a stream for ingress operations
+## Create streams for ingress operations
 #### Why?
 Usually ingress operations for a service are high level enough that they will indicate performance problems within a single service, and granular enough that finding the root cause of a performance problem is straightforward.
 Streams will tell LightStep capture performance data and example traces, making root-cause analysis via individual traces, and tracking performance easier.